 As the initial recruitment process increasingly relies on phone or video-chat interviews, individuals with disfluency face amplified challenges during job interviews.
 This added pressure can impede their ability to communicate fluently and potentially hinder otherwise qualified candidates from showcasing their full potential during the interview.

 Many employers often overlook the fact that individuals who stutter can excel as communicators and possess exceptional levels of intellectual capacity, leadership skills, and teamwork abilities.
 They can effectively perform a wide range of jobs, including those involving public interactions.
 Additionally, individuals with disfluency frequently cultivate heightened empathy and sensitivity towards others’ needs.
 They may also possess valuable qualities such as resilience, flexibility, adaptability, and exceptional listening skills, all of which can be highly advantageous in a professional setting.

 In a survey of adults who stutter, 70% agreed that stuttering decreased their chance of being hired or receiving a promotion.
-Also, 68% claimed that stuttering had negatively affected their job performance.
-In fact, a speaking disorder can directly affect a person’s academic choices and career prospects.
-For instance, people who stutter may avoid subjects or jobs in the communications field, such as journalism or marketing, as these would require fluency and confidence in speech.
+Stuttering can directly affect a person’s academic choices and career prospects.
+For instance, people who stutter may avoid subjects or jobs in the communications field, such as journalism or marketing, for fear that these would require fluency.

 People who stutter are often perceived – incorrectly – as being nervous, shy and insecure.
 This negative perception is one of the main obstacles faced by people with disfluency.
 Such stereotypes often prevent people who stutter from being employed or promoted.
 It can also lead to a feeling that they have to keep their speaking condition a secret for fear of losing their job or being considered unfit for a specific role.